ronitnag04/bdab_website_tester_ronit/README.md

    8. Run `gatsby develop`.
 If that doesn't work, `npx gatsby develop`.
       - Make sure you are inside the 'bdab_website' folder when you run this.
    9. The original site is now running at `http://localhost:8000`!
+   10. Open this [document](https://docs.google.com/document/d/1v4oN_-WMnfGSvhRZwCypfTGO-NiJF2tdqPCM4qkUPU0/edit?usp=sharing) to see which files you need to open to make certain changes.
-   10. To make edits to the original, change the code, save, and the `localhost` browser will update in real time - gatsby develop is running in the background!
+   11. To make edits to the original, update the code, save, and the `localhost` browser will update in real time - gatsby develop is running in the background!
+   11. Update `README.md` by adding your name to the modifiers list.
+   12. Once you've ensured your local copy is working, push changes to Github.
+      - Remember the `master` branch is called `main`!!! (use `git push -u origin master`)

 ***